ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![SSH Instance2](./images/1.%20SSH%20Instance2.png)

 ### Step 3: Installing The Nginx Web Server
+The following steps are taken to install the Nginx web server:

 * Update the list of packages in the package manager.

 ```bash